pyfar/spharpy/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
-The following helps you to start contributing specifically to sparapy.
+The following helps you to start contributing specifically to spharpy.
 Please also consider the `general contributing guidelines`_ for example regarding the style of code and documentation and some helpful hints.